zuozhenggh/learning-library/solutions-library/ebs-migrate/backup/backup.md

     - Note: Save your **BackupIdentifier Tag** and **Backup Encryption Password** to your ``key-data.txt`` file

-10. Next, indicate whether you access the cloud service through a proxy and need to specify the proxy details.
+10. Indicate whether you access the cloud service through a proxy and need to specify the proxy details.
-    We are not going to use a proxy, choose option 2
+    We are not going to use a proxy, choose **Option 2**

     ![](./images/32.png " ")